nukopian/DBIx-Squirrel/README.md

     $itr = $sth->iterate('1001099');
     while ($row = $itr->next) {...}

-    # Or, use it and have it create and import helper functions that you
+    # Or, use it and have it create and import helper functions that
-    # can define at runtime use (and reuse) to interact with database
+    # you can use to interact with database objects.
-    # connections, statements and iterators.

-    use DBIx::Squirrel 'db', 'st', 'it';
+    use DBIx::Squirrel database_objects=>['db', 'st', 'it'];

     db DBIx::Squirrel->connect($dsn, $user, $pass, \%attr);
     st db->prepare('SELECT * FROM product WHERE id = ?');